 1. A dog-park, scaled down considerably from the Bagnall-Watson presentation, but still including almost all of the meadow area and some of the wooded area.

 This draft master plan was presented to the public for comment at the Rolla Parks and Recreation Department open house on Tue.
 Feb.
-28. It will be discussed at the next meeting of the Rolla Parks Advisory Commission at 5:30 pm, Wed.
-March 22 in the Centre, 12th and Holloway.
-This date is firm now.
+28. In informal voting a dog-park with no specific location mentioned topped the list.
+36 comments were received in reference to a dog-park.
+26 said not in Buehler Park.
+Three said in Buehler Park.
+Seven said not with Proposition P money.
+This was discussed at the following meeting of the Rolla Parks Advisory Commission on March 22.

 2. The addition of land that is now Kingshighway which is expected to be freed up with completion of the Highway 72 extension from Highway 63 to the 184 interchange off of I-44.